hepnos/HEPnOS-HDF2HEPnOS/README.md

 ## Using the _from_hdf5_ functions

-The _from_hdf5_ functions either take the name of an HDF5 file from which to extract the data, or directly the `H5::H5File` object pointing to an opened HDF5 file.
+The _from_hdf5_ functions either take the name of an HDF5 file from which to extract the data, or directly the `hid_t` file identifier pointing to an opened HDF5 file.
 It also takes a callback to execute on each object read from the file.

 ## Example